 - Restricting the access levels users can give to files

 - Controlling the default settings of how users share links to files

-For a deeper dive into best practices for document security, get our free ebook.
+For a deeper dive into best practices for document security, get our full ebook.

 How to let users share files outside of your organization

 Supported editions include Business Standard and Plus; Enterprise; Education Fundamentals, Standard, Teaching and Learning Upgrade, and Plus; G Suite Business; Nonprofits; Essentials.

 For sharing outside your organization, admins can decide if users can make files visible for anyone with the link under the “Sharing options” section in “Sharing settings.”
 This means that when sharing outside of your organization is allowed, your employees can make files public for anyone who has access to the link.